CodeAndCake/AppsFromScratch/sessions/04/README.md

 ##### A little bit about Licensing - Free Software and Open Source?

 jQuery is licensed under MIT.
-So as a lot of libraries you find online are MIT licensed.
+A lot of libraries you find online are MIT licensed.

 **MIT license**:

-Originating at the Massachusetts Institute of Technology. permissive software license.
+Originating at the Massachusetts Institute of Technology.
+Permissive software license.
 Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.